Starting Friday, Drivers Allowed To Test Out Express Lanes (For Free) Through South Gap Project

-DOUGLAS/EL PASO COUNTIES, Colo.
-(CBS4) – Starting at 8 a.m. on Friday, Dec.
-10, drivers can use the express lanes of Interstate 25 through the South Gap project.
+(CBS4) – Starting at 8 a.m. on Friday drivers can use the express lanes of Interstate 25 through the South Gap project.
 There are now two lanes in each direction between Castle Rock and Monument.

-Tolls will be waived.READ MORE: Deceased Newborn's Identity Still A Mystery Nearly 20 Years Later, Weld County Focuses On DNA Analysis

 Last month, CDOT, state leaders and legislators announced the 18-mile-long project was finished ahead of schedule.
 CDOT, however, says there will be some paving and striping scheduled for the spring and summer near Larkspur.